5 Ways to Fix An iPhone Keeps Asking for Apple ID Password after iOS 14/13 Update

 In case the update session failure causes iPhone asking for Apple ID loop, you need to make sure iOS, App Store, purchased apps and iTunes update are safe and sound and no updating process is hanging in the download session.
 Go to App Store and check for downloaded items.
 Keep all apps up to date and download session.

-Next, from your iPhone, go to Settings> iTunes>App Store.
+Next, from your iPhone, go to Settings > iTunes > App Store.
 Sign out and sign in to see if the problem is solved.
-If not, maybe you’ve have the wrong Apple ID password.
+If not, you can try other solutions in this article.
 The next solution details how to reset Apple ID.

 4. Reset Apple ID Password